Koushikphy/Shared-Expense-Manager/README.md

 ![Mock picture](assets/images/mock.png)

-A Simeple app for managing group shared expenses.
+A Simple app for managing group shared expenses.
 Just add users group and categories, and enter individual expense records to keep track of the group shares.
-Built with [Flutter](https://flutter.dev/) framework, this app can be compiled for both Andoroid and iOS.
+Built with [Flutter](https://flutter.dev/) framework, this app can be compiled for both Android and iOS.

 ### Usage
 * **Download** the app from the [release section](https://github.com/Koushikphy/Shared-Expense-Manager/releases).